Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 Which password manager is the better value?

-Since Apple Passwords come free with any Apple product, it's an overall better value than 1Password.
+Since Apple Passwords come free with any Apple product, it's a better value for Apple users than 1Password.

 Our Pick